Dagor Documentation Style Guide

 See also

-For information on how to capitalize specific words, see Word List.
+For information about how to capitalize specific words, see Word List.

 See also

-For more information on how to capitalize product names, see Product Names.
+For more information about how to capitalize product names, see Product Names.

 Capitalization in Titles and Headings